diezo/Ensta/README.md

 ```

 ## 🥷 Guest Mode
-Doesn't require login but has very limited features.
-Doesn't always work, so Host Mode is recommended.
+Doesn't require login, but has limited features.

 ```python
 from ensta import Guest